 You need to find a lawyer that ‘fits with you’.
 Going on recommendation is a great place to start, but it’s not the whole story.
-You wouldn’t pick a nanny for your children based on recommendation alone would you?
+You wouldn’t pick a nanny for your children based on recommendation alone, would you?
 You wouldn’t pick one at random online and hope for the best.

 So.
 What would you do?

-You’d meet several nannies, get a feel for their personality and style.
+You’d meet several nannies, and get a feel for their personality and style.
 You’d look at whether they were right for your children.

 Why wouldn’t you do that when choosing a lawyer?